shrikrishnalolla/CIFAR-10/README.md

 # CIFAR-10 Image Classification
 The project attempts to classify 60000 images(50000 trainset and 10000 testset) from CIFAR-10 dataset into 10 classes: airplane ,automobile ,bird ,cat ,deer ,dog ,frog ,horse, ship or truck.
 This is done with the help of Convolutional Neural Netwroks(CNN).

+The model structure was inspired from VGG-16.
+Several modifications were made to achieve a better accuracy.

 The dataset can be previewed and downloaded from the link given below :

 https://www.cs.toronto.edu/~kriz/cifar.html